AdobeDocs/release-notes.en/current.md

 ## ![Icon](/assets/system-status.png) [!DNL Adobe System Status] {#status}

+Learn about the latest features and updates in [!DNL Adobe System Status].

++++Details

 [!DNL Adobe System Status] provides detailed information, status updates, and email notifications about Adobe products and services outages, disruptions, and maintenance events.
 Check it out at [status.adobe.com](https://status.adobe.com/).

-+++Details
+**What's new**

-* Status has added API support that allows you to directly call Adobe's servers to query and view events like on the [status.adobe.com](https://status.adobe.com/) UI.
+* [!DNL Status] has added API support that allows you to directly call Adobe's servers to query and view events like on the [status.adobe.com](https://status.adobe.com/) UI.
 You can use these APIs to integrate into your monitoring system or dashboards to view real-time events from Adobe Status that can be filtered based on Product, Product Offering, Region, Environment (where available), Locale, and Event type.

 | Feature | Description |
 | ------- | -------|